TheRealFaner/nodejs-web-api-sqlite/README.md

 # nodejs-web-api-sqlite
-This is repo contains the template Node.JS Web Api project with using SQLite3 database.
+This is repo contains the template Node JS Web Api project with using SQLite3 database.

 Run command in nodemon process: `npm run`